Home Healthcare Healthcare Basics Vaccinations in Spain

 • Meningococcal B vaccine (Men): at two, four, and six months; additionally, a booster dose is provided between 12 and 15 months.

-• Rotavirus vaccine (RV): at two, four, and six months.
+• Rotavirus vaccine (RV) (not included in the vaccination calendar but recommended): at two, four, and six months

-Inoculations take place in primary care centers across Spain, with nursing staff administering the vaccines.
+Inoculations take place in primary care centers across Spain, with nursing staff giving the vaccines.

 If your child was born outside of Spain, you’ll also need to inform your pediatrician about their vaccination history.